40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 7-Eleven isn’t a big-box store chain like Target.
 However, even as a relatively small convenience store, it still has its appeal.

-For one, its location and opening hours attract a lot of locals.
+For one, its location and opening hours attract many locals.
 Plus, many of its branches sell gas, which opens the door to a new market segment!

 26. Macy’s

 Macy’s and Target are strong rivals.
-All in all, it seems like Macy’s needs to jump on Target’s approach of putting more in-demand fashion out there.
+Overall, it seems that Macy’s needs to follow Target’s approach of releasing more in-demand fashion.

 Even in the toys department, Target still does well in comparison to Macy’s